Brij Narayan Chakbast: Works

-Kulliyate-Chakbast and Maqalaat-e-Chakbast is the complete collection of Chakbast's works in poetry and prose that was published posthumously on the birth centenary of the poet, compiled by Kalidas Gupta 'Raza' around 1983.
+Kulliyat-e-Chakbast and Maqalaat-e-Chakbast is the complete collection of Chakbast's works in poetry and prose that was published posthumously on the birth centenary of the poet, compiled by Kalidas Gupta 'Raza' around 1983.

+Chakbast considered himself a poet of the nation.
+His main aim of the poetry was to influence the youth to love and respect his country and work for its development.